Allow access to a consumer account

 2. In the navigation menu, select Data Products » Apps.

-4. Select the Security icon in the toolbar.
+4. Select the Settings icon in the toolbar.

 5. Select the Privileges tab.

-The account level permissions requested by the application appear under Account level privileges
+The account level permissions requested by the app appear under Account level privileges

 6. In the Account-level privileges section, select Review, and then toggle the slider for each privilege that you want to grant.